Deacon: Eastern Orthodoxy and Eastern Catholicism

-Diaconal vestments are the sticharion (dalmatic), the orarion (deacon's stole), and the epimanikia (cuffs).
-The last are worn under his sticharion, not over it as does a priest or bishop.
-The deacon usually wears a simple orarion which is only draped over the left shoulder but, if elevated to the rank of archdeacon, he wears the "doubled-orarion", meaning it is passed over the left shoulder, under the right arm, and then crossed over the left shoulder (see photograph, right).
-In modern Greek practice, a deacon wears this doubled orarion from the time of his ordination.
-Also, in the Greek practice, he wears the clerical kamilavka (cylindrical head covering) with a rim at the top.
-In Slavic practice, a hierodeacon (monastic deacon) wears the simple black kamilavka of a monk (without the rim), but he removes the monastic veil (see klobuk) when he is vested; a married deacon would not wear a kamilavka unless it is given to him by the bishop as an ecclesiastical award; the honorary kamilavka is purple in colour, and may be awarded to either married or monastic clergy.
+Diaconal vestments are the sticharion (alb, although it has come to resemble the western dalmatic), the orarion (deacon's stole), and the epimanikia (cuffs).
+The last are worn under the sticharion, not over it as does a priest or bishop.
+The deacon usually wears a simple orarion which is only draped over the left shoulder but, if elevated to the rank of archdeacon, the deacon wears the doubled-orarion, meaning it is passed over the left shoulder, under the right arm, and then crossed over the left shoulder (see photograph, right).
+In modern Greek practice, a deacon wears this doubled orarion from the time of their ordination.
+Also, in the Greek practice, a deacon wears the clerical kamilavka (cylindrical head covering) with a rim at the top.
+In Slavic practice, a hierodeacon (monastic deacon) wears the simple black kamilavka of a monk (without the rim), but removes the monastic veil (see klobuk) when vested; a married deacon would not wear a kamilavka unless it is given to them by the bishop as an ecclesiastical award; the honorary kamilavka is purple in colour, and may be awarded to either married or monastic clergy.

-As far as street clothing is concerned, immediately following his ordination the deacon receives a blessing to wear the exorasson (Arabic: Jib'be, Slavonic: riassa), an outer cassock with wide sleeves, in addition to the anterion (Slavonic: podraznik), the inner cassock worn by all orders of clergy.
+As far as street clothing is concerned, immediately following ordination a deacon receives a blessing to wear the exorasson (Arabic: Jib'be, Slavonic: riasa), an outer cassock with wide sleeves, in addition to the anterion (Slavonic: podriasnik), the inner cassock worn by all orders of clergy.
 In the Slavic practice, married clergy may wear any of a number of colours, but most often grey, while monastic clergy always wear black.
 In certain jurisdictions in North America and Western Europe, a Roman collar is often worn, although this is not a traditional or widespread practice.